apo11oCreed/uneven-artwork-react-version/README.md

-# Portfolio Site built with Vite, React, and TailwindCSS
+# Portfolio Site built with Vite, React, TailwindCSS, and GraphQL

 This is a build for my daughter's portfolio website.